Skip to content

 Payment Methods

-TRU Connect supports 160+ payment methods covering the major card schemes (Visa, Mastercard, Amex, JCB, Diners, Discover, Visa Debit/Electron, Maestro), digital wallets (Apple Pay, Google Pay, PayPal, Alipay), and 24+ local methods including Bancontact, EPS, iDEAL, Multibanco, MyBank, Pay by Bank, paysafecard, PayU, Przelewy24, Satispay, SEPA, and Trustly.
+TRU Connect supports 160+ payment methods covering the major card schemes (Visa, Mastercard, Amex, JCB, Diners, Discover, Visa Debit/Electron, Maestro), digital wallets (Apple Pay, Google Pay, PayPal, Alipay), and 24+ local methods including Bancontact, EPS, iDEAL, Multibanco, MyBank, Pay by Bank, paysafecard, PayU, Przelewy24, Satispay, SEPA and Trustly.
 BitPay integration delivers the crypto option.
-The European local-method stack is dense — operators selling into Netherlands, Belgium, Italy, Portugal, Poland get coverage that matters.
+The European local-method stack is dense, so operators selling into the Netherlands, Belgium, Italy, Portugal and Poland get coverage that matters.
 The 160+ method headline overstates what most operators will actually enable: in practice you provision cards plus 6-10 regional methods, and the strength is in how many of those are domestic-acquired versus routed.
-Trust Payments' direct acquiring covers UK and EU; US is partner-acquired through the bank network.
+Trust Payments' direct acquiring covers UK and EU, while US is partner-acquired through the bank network.

 Verticals

 iGaming is one of the headline verticals alongside crypto, forex, financial services, eCommerce, travel and hospitality.
 The gaming team has 15 years' vertical experience and is publicly profiled in industry press (Gambling Insider).
-Six US state gaming vendor licenses, dedicated gaming-trained underwriting, Gambling Harm Detection product, SoftSwiss as named gateway partner — the depth is real, not marketing.
-The trade-off is that gaming sits alongside a broader merchant book including high-volume retail and travel, so account-manager bandwidth is shared across verticals rather than gaming-only the way Solidgate or pure iGaming PSPs run.
+Multiple US state gaming vendor licenses, dedicated gaming-trained underwriting, the Gambling Harm Detection product and SoftSwiss as named gateway partner make the depth real rather than marketing.
+The trade-off is that gaming sits alongside a broader merchant book including high-volume retail and travel, so account-manager bandwidth is shared across verticals rather than gaming-only the way pure iGaming PSPs run.

 Methods